Aug. 15 – 16, 2020

 Starting in the summer of 1959, the Chicago Air and Water Show has grown to be the largest and oldest free admission air and water exhibition in the United States.
 The spectacular two-day event draws an audience of over two million to see military and pilots perform astonishing stunts above the waters of Lake Michigan.

-The 60th annual show will take to the skies and waterfront from 10 a.m. to 3 p.m. each day, with North Avenue Beach as the center point.
+The 62nd annual show will take to the skies and waterfront from on Aug.
+15 and 16 from 10 a.m. to 3 p.m. each day, with North Avenue Beach as the center point.
 Make sure to arrive early to secure your spot and catch the spectacular demonstrations by aircrafts, boats, and diving and parachute teams.
-It’s a thrilling, multi-sensory experience — soak up the sun, breathe in the crisp lake breezes, and feel the rumble of jet engines soaring overhead.
+It’s a thrilling, bucket list experience — soak up the sun, breathe in the crisp lake breezes, and feel the rumble of jet engines soaring overhead.

 The prime viewing location for the Chicago Air and Water Show is near the water.
 If you want to be in the center of the action, bring chairs or a blanket and stake out a spot on the sand or grass anywhere on North Avenue Beach from Fullerton Avenue to Oak Street.
 You can also see the show from Navy Pier.

-For a little more of the VIP treatment, grab tickets to Shore Club (1603 N. Lake Shore Drive).
-Guests will gain entry to Shore Club’s patio with exclusive access to the restaurant.
+For a little more of the VIP treatment, grab tickets to Shore Club.
+Guests will gain entry to Shore Club’s sand-covered patio with exclusive access to the restaurant.
 VIP cabanas are available in The Shore Club Oasis as an upgrade in addition to the General Admission tickets.
-Tickets will go on sale later this summer.

 Castaways Bar and Grill throws a lively viewing party on the roof deck of its iconic beachside boathouse.
 Visit the pop-up Sand Bar Beer Garden, the only area of the beachfront where alcohol is permitted during the event.
-Reserve a cabana space at Caffe Oliva for breezy, unobstructed views from Ohio Street Beach, or grab a spot at Oak Street Beach Food + Drink.
+Reserve a cabana space at Caffe Oliva for breezy, unobstructed views from Ohio Street Beach.
 Listen to live music at the Miller Lite Beer Garden at Navy Pier, which hosts an annual viewing party.
 A little further north, grab a seat at Theater on the Lake’s waterfront patio.

 Cruise the waters